KD (kay'-dee) was born on January 12, 2007. KD's dam, Anna vom Haus Hessling

 KD is the best tracker we've ever had, tracking prey with her nose to the ground like a bloodhound.
 KD also barks on track, a trait that is prized in Germany.
 KD has yet to lose a crippled bird on land or water.
 She has had quite a bit of tracking training, including blood tracking.

 Her strong desire to please and her high intelligence have made her a trainer's dream.
-We have rarely had to use negative reinforcement in KD's training.
+We have had to use very little negative reinforcement in KD's training.
 She loves to train and will bring objects to Michelle in an attempt to coax her into doing some retrieve training.
 If Michelle is in the yard, she'll jump up onto the training table and whine.
 She exhibited a strong natural retrieve as a young puppy and she retrieve trained quickly and easily.
 KD now retrieves anything and everything to hand with abandon.

 We knew almost from the minute we picked KD up from Gosch Kennel

 Around the house, KD is quiet, unassuming, gentle, sweet, patient, calm and relaxed.
 We have never before had a hunting dog who is such a pleasure to have in the house.
 She is particularly attached to Michelle and is never far from her.
 While Michelle works on the computer, KD lies quietly under the desk at her feet, with one paw over Michelle's foot.
 When she was younger, we allowed her to sleep on the bed, where she prefered to be close enough to Michelle to get her head under Michelle's hand.
 Bad arthritis in her shoulder where she was bitten by a big raccoon now prevents her from jumping up onto the bed, so she sleeps on the floor, but she still relishes every opportunity to be petted.
-While Michelle cooks, she lies on the rug in front of the kitchen sink, where she is constantly in the way.
+While Michelle cooks or does dishes, she lies on the rug in front of the kitchen sink, where she is constantly in the way.

 KD is a wonderful mother.
 She keeps her puppies and their whelping box immaculately clean.
 For the first two weeks, she barely leaves the box, constantly cleaning and doting over her little ones.
 KD is totally at ease having people, including kids and strangers, handle her puppies - even before their eyes open.
 One day, when her puppies were just a week old, she happily shared the whelping box with our two neices and their five friends - 7 kids!
-As the puppies get older, KD begins the weaning process by sharing food with them, including vomiting up food for them to eat.
-When we took the pups to the beach (they were just 4 weeks old), KD skillfully watched over them while they played.
-Two stray homing pigeons took roost on a power line overhead, and KD, concerned they were birds of prey stalking her babies, barked menacingly at them until the pigeons took flight.
+As the puppies get older, KD begins the weaning process by sharing food with them, including regurgitating food for them to eat.
+Once when we took the pups to the beach (they were just 4 weeks old), KD skillfully watched over them while they played.
+Two stray homing pigeons took roost on a power line overhead and KD, concerned they were birds of prey stalking her babies, barked menacingly at them until the pigeons took flight.
 Every day includes a new lesson of some sort, mostly taught in the form of rough play.
 She teaches her puppies to kill furred prey by chasing and catching them, then play-biting the backs of their necks; to stay away from growling dogs by growling and nipping at them if they bother her while she's eating; and to be submissive when approached by an older, larger dog by rolling them onto their backs and holding them down by their necks until they stop squirming.